Water Heater Service

 You may need to replace a heating element even if you only have water temperature problems when the weather is cold.
 Colder outdoor temperatures mean that the water coming into your home is colder, so your hot water heater has to work harder to keep it at the temperatures you desire.
 If one element isn’t working well, the heater may not be able to keep up during times when you are using a lot of hot water, simply because of the amount that the temperature has to rise to warm the water.

 If you need a new water heater, the type you buy is completely up to you.
-At Wimpy’s Plumbing, we would be happy to come talk to you about what might work best for your home.
-Call us at (941) 322-1911 or schedule an appointment online, and we will help you make your decision and give you a free estimate on your water heater repair or replacement.
+At Wimpy’s, we would be happy to come and talk to you about what might work best for your home.
+Call today or schedule an appointment online, and we will help you make your decision on your water heater repair or replacement.